What Hardware Do I Need to Teach Yoga Online?

 Audio for Teaching Yoga Online

-Topping the list for microphone recommendations is the Blue Yeti USB microphone, with many teachers reporting that it produces excellent sound quality and crisp audio that can be used for recordings.
+Topping the list for microphone recommendations is the Rode Wireless Go II (updated in 2022), and previous to that it was the Blue Yeti USB microphone, with many teachers reporting that it produces excellent sound quality and crisp audio that can be used for recordings.
 For a more affordable option by Blue, check out the Snowball range of mics.

 Video for Teaching Yoga Online

 A majority of yoga teachers prefer to use the in-build camera on their mobile phones or laptops, but if yours is not up to scratch, an external camera may be a worthwhile investment.

 Logitech was the most popular brand recommendation, particularly the Brio Ultra Hd Pro Business Webcam and the C920 Hd Pro Webcam.
 For a more advanced setup, the Sony A6000 produces high resolution videos that are great if you are recording your sessions for later use.

 Wide 18mm M-series Lens by Moment can take your Apple, Google, Samsung and OnePlus device camera to the next level with clear and sharp images.
 For a low-cost alternative, be sure to check out your local Costco, Sears, or electronics retailer for entry-level 1080p webcams.

 Shannon Crow uses: the camera in her phone and computer mainly.
 She does have a Logitech webcam but hasn’t mastered how to use it for a yoga flow yet without the auto-focus acting up.

 The best and most highly recommended lighting source for many yoga teachers was natural light, but if you are teaching at night or in low-light spaces, here are some lighting options to consider.